Vancouver, WA (VAN)

-The Amtrak station in Vancouver station was constructed of stone in 1908 for the Southern Pacific Railroad.
-It is a unique two-sided station situated where passengers board the Empire Builder on the southeast side of the station while the Coast Starlight and Amtrak Cascades are boarded on the northwest side of the facility.
+The wood frame Vancouver depot was constructed in 1907-1908 for the Northern Pacific Railroad.
+It is rather unique in that passengers board north-south bound and east-west bound trains on different sides of the building.
+Passengers board the Empire Builder on the southeast side of the depot while the Coast Starlightand Amtrak Cascades trains are boarded on the northwest side of the facility.

 When Lewis and Clark arrived in 1806 in what would become Clark County, the Chinook and Klickitat nations occupied the land in permanent settlements, where Vancouver is located on the Columbia River.
 The Europeans returned to create their first permanent settlement, in 1824.
 Sadly, the native population was largely decimated soon thereafter by diseases such as measles, malaria, and influenza that swept through the area beginning in 1830.

 The first permanent European settlement in the area arrived when the Hudson Bay Company established the Fort Vancouver fur-trading post on the north bank of the Columbia River in 1825.
 From that time, the British and U.S. jointly occupied the territory, until the Oregon boundary dispute was settled, with the U.S. taking full control of the Oregon Territory by treaty in 1846.
 The city of Vancouver was incorporated on January 23, 1857.
 It is the oldest continuous settlement in the Pacific Northwest.